 Article Translations: (Spanish)

-There's a lot of advice out there about helping families eat better, exercise more, and maintain a healthy lifestyle.
-So much advice, in fact, that sometimes the real message gets lost in all the hype.
+Parents hear lots of advice about helping their family eat better, exercise more, and maintain a healthy lifestyle.
+So much advice, in fact, that sometimes the real message gets lost.

-Fortunately, Nemours Health and Prevention Services (NHPS), a nonprofit organization dedicated to promoting children's health, has made it easy for you to get the facts straight.
-Delaware-based NHPS, like KidsHealth, is part of Nemours, one of the nation's largest health systems devoted to improving the health of children.
+Nemours Health and Prevention Services (NHPS), a nonprofit organization focused on children's health, makes it easy to get the facts straight.
+NHPS, like KidsHealth, is part of Nemours, one of the nation's largest health systems devoted to improving the health of children.
 Its formula — called 5-2-1-Almost None — helps parents and kids remember the basics of a healthy lifestyle.

 - 5: eating 5 or more servings of fruits and vegetables daily